How should an Australian tax on sugar-sweetened beverages (SSBs) be designed?

 Use of funds

-Developing a framework for monitoring and evaluating a sugar-sweetened beverage (SSB) tax is a key element of designing a robust intervention.
+Developing a framework for monitoring and evaluating an SSB tax is a key element of designing a robust intervention.
 This includes monitoring the tax to assess how it is performing, and evaluating its design, implementation and outcomes in light of observed effects, including between different socioeconomic groups.
 Monitoring and evaluation can help an SSB tax withstand challenges, and allows for refinement of the tax where necessary.
-The World Cancer Research Fund International (WCRFI) advises that it is important to identify appropriate outcomes as part of any assessment.
-“For an SSB tax, it is not appropriate to solely evaluate the effectiveness of a tax based on obesity rates, as this is a long-term outcome in the pathways of effects,” according to the WCRFI.5More appropriate, short-term endpoints to evaluate a particular SSB tax may include changes in sales and consumption of SSBs and untaxed substitutes such as bottled water.17
+The World Cancer Research Fund International (WCRFI) advises that it is important to identify appropriate outcomes as part of any assessment: “For an SSB tax, it is not appropriate to solely evaluate the effectiveness of a tax based on obesity rates, as this is a long-term outcome in the pathways of effects;”25 more appropriate, short-term endpoints may include changes in sales and consumption of SSBs and untaxed substitutes such as bottled water.26